saifaustcse/SDLC-Methodologies/README.md

         * Customer isn’t sure about the requirements
         * Requirements are unclear or complicated and require continuous clarification.
-        * Significant changes are expected in the product during the development cycle.
         * Frequent releases of modules are required.
         * Customer evaluation and feedback is required in each increment to develop a better solutions.
-        * For medium to high-risk projects.
+        * Significant changes are expected in the product during the development cycle.
         * Projects in which needs continuous risk evaluation.
         * It is suitable for large and complex project

     Pros:

-        * Flexibility - requirements changes can be easily adopted and incorporated at the later stage of the development
+        * Requirements changes can be easily adopted and incorporated at the later stage of the development
         * Requirements can be captured more accurately by emphasizing customer feedback of each phase
         * Any enhancement or change in the functionality can be done in the next iteration.
-        * Customer satisfaction - Customer evaluation and feedback is available in in every phase which allows them to voice dissatisfactions or make changes before the product is fully built, saving the development team time and money.
+        * Customer evaluation and feedback is available in each increment which leading to better solutions.
-        * Risk handling - The spiral model involves risk analysis and handling in every phase which improve security and
+        * Handling risk analysis in every phase which improve security and
           mitigates the chances of attacks and breakages.
         * Allows extensive use of prototypes.
         * Users see the system early.